 Another great idea for those of us with motorhomes is the cab bed.
 There are many DIY versions of this bed, as well as one pre-made version that we have found.
 All of them transform the seemingly wasted space of the motorhome cab into a nice little bunk bed for a child or short adult.

 Want to try your hand at making a cab bed?
 Check out these instructions on how to go about it.

 For those who would prefer to purchase such a bed, try taking a look at the Cabbunk products.
 This company has even released a double bunk option so you can sleep two kiddos in your cab area.

 4. Murphy beds

 In recent years, more and more companies have been releasing RV models with built-in Murphy beds.
 This is amazing for those of us who wish to have a smaller rig, but still, need floor space during the day.
 Murphy beds are also ideal for folding against a wall and hiding away until company arrives.

 That said, not everyone wants to go out and buy a new rig purely for the convenience of these fold-up beds.
 Fortunately, there are ways to put Murphy beds into your RV without purchasing an entirely new trailer or motorhome.

+The easiest way to go about this is to pull out existing beds and replace them with something like this.
 Of course, if you’re looking to save money, there is always the DIY route.
 Check out this article on how to build your own Murphy bed.
 It is surprisingly straightforward and can save some serious space.